-Make sure the sheaves, drums, and rollers are properly lubricated according to the instructions in the lubrication guide provided with this manual.
+Make sure the sheaves, drums, and rollers are properly lubricated according to the instructions in the lubrication guide provided with the crane.

-NOTE: For some sheaves, the seals are an integral part of the bearing.
+For some sheaves, the seals are an integral part of the bearing.
 Therefore, if a seal is damaged during repacking, the complete bearing may need to be replaced.